SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

 3. **Development - What delays or blockers have been encountered while writing the software?** [Software development is painful and costly](/do-you-manage-clients-expectations/).
 Explain the difficulties that the project has encountered, and detail your plan to overcome those difficulties.
 For example:

     * The upgrade between Angular versions was delayed as the team's Frontend expert has been sick.
 A new expert has been brought in to complete the work
-    * The new customer registration process was taking longer than expected to implement.
+    * The new customer registration process was taking longer than expected to implement - the original prediction was 4 effort points, and is now expected to take 16.
 The intention is to make it simpler with fewer screens

 4. **Operations - How do the product's metrics compare historically?** If you have responsibility for the operation of your product, you need to be tracking metrics such as the number of users accessing the system or how many hours they are spending on your site.
 Provide graphs to demonstrate trends.
 For example: